Our Reviews of Best Restaurants and Pubs in Natchez, Mississippi

 Steampunk isn’t a full service restaurant, but rather a coffee house/expresso bar that does serve some bakery items, chocolate, and yogurt to accompany your fresh roasted coffee drink (see the menu here).
 As their coffee is roasted in the back room of the cafe, you can be assured it is fresh roasted and have a nice selection of brews.
 You can also get your coffee in a variety of brewing concoctions (expresso, cappuccino, latte, french press, turkish, iced, etc.).
 We had a dark roast, traditionally brewed with two huge blueberry muffins.
 They roast and brew a decent cup of coffee and the muffins very good.
 Comfortable, cozy coffee house atmosphere and good service.
 Located in a re-purposed historic 1868 cabin, they also have an attractive patio for outside service.
 Steampunk gets almost a perfect 5.o rating on Trip Advisor so they have lots of satisfied customers.
 Great place for excellent coffee and light breakfast or afternoon snack.

-Our RV was parked at the Natchez Visitor center.
+In March of 2017, our RV was parked at the Natchez Visitor center.
 From there we walked to the downtown and historic district and passed Fat Mama’s on Canal Street only a few blocks from the Visitor Center.
 But every time we went by them either we weren’t ready for a meal or had already eaten.
 They had an attractive looking outdoor patio that seemed an appealing place to dine.
-It looks like a fun place to eat and I regret not including it during our visit to Natchez.
-TripAdvisor rates it as #11 out of 66 Natchez dining establishments.
-People generally love the Tamales, although their menu also includes Po’Boys, Salads, and Casseroles so you aren’t limited.
-People also rave about the Margaritas, but if that isn’t your favorite, there are also several tap beers and other mixed drinks available.
-See our March 2018 Fat Mama’s Review
+It looks like a fun place to eat and I regretted not including it during our visit to Natchez.

 A place we somehow missed on our walk through the Natchez historic district, King’s Tavern is the oldest standing building in Natchez, dating back to 1789.
 In addition to its history, Kings is noted for its specialty mixed drinks and exceptional flatbread cuisine.
 The menu doesn’t offer a broad variety of items but what is available is as several reviews have commented “awesome.”
 But it isn’t a restaurant in the conventional sense.
 More properly it is a Pub that serves food, which you order at the bar itself.
 King’s is the #2 rated Natchez restaurant by Trip Advisor, The second floor of the tavern has some ghost history exhibits plus a small gift shop.
 For the history, ambiance, and a lighter meal, we will make sure to stop here the next time we are in town.

-- Things to See & Do in Natchez
+- Things to See & Do in Natchez, Mississippi

 - Natchez Visitor Center